What is the dose of your medication?

 What are the possible side effects of Levofloxacin?

-Get emergency medical help if you have signs of an allergic reaction: hives, or the first sign of a skin rash; rapid heart rate, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Levofloxacin: hives, or the first sign of a skin rash; rapid heart rate, difficult breathing; swelling of your face, lips, tongue, or throat.

 Levofloxacin may cause swelling or tearing of (rupture) a tendon.
 Levofloxacin can also have serious effects on your nerves, and may cause permanent nerve damage.

-Stop using levofloxacin and call your doctor at once if you have:
+Stop taking Levofloxacin and call your doctor at once if you have:

 severe stomach pain, diarrhea that is watery or bloody;